 Region

-Select the VPC to which the Internet NAT gateway belongs.
-The VPC must be the same as the VPC of your RDS instance.
-You can go to the Database Connection page of the ApsaraDB RDS console to view the VPC of your RDS instance.
+Select the VPC and vSwitch for the Internet NAT gateway instance.
+They must be the same as the VPC and vSwitch of the RDS for PostgreSQL instance.

-In this example, Configure Later is selected.
+In this topic, Configure Later is selected.

-You can find the Internet NAT gateway on the Internet NAT Gateway page.
+After you create the instance, you can view it on the Internet NAT Gateway page.

 Associate an EIP with the Internet NAT gateway.